 Double Tree by Hilton Milwaukee Downtown, located at 611 W. Wisconsin Avenue, Milwaukee 53203.
 Contact: 414-273-2950

 Hyatt Regency Milwaukee, located at 333 West Kilbourn Avenue, Milwaukee 53203.
 Contact: 414-276-1234.

 InterContinental Milwaukee, located at 139 East Kilbourn Avenue, Milwaukee 53202.
 Contact: 414-276-8686

 Milwaukee Marriott Downtown, located at 323 East Wisconsin Avenue, Milwaukee, Wisconsin 53202 USA.
 Contact: 414-278-5999

 The Pfister Hotel, located at 424 Wisconsin Avenue, Milwaukee 53202.
 Contact: 414-273-8222

 All conference spaces are ADA accessible.
-Please contact the Statera Team at firstname.lastname@example.org if you have accessibility needs (ie. ASL translation, assistive technology, etc.)
+Statera has arranged for ASL translations for those who need it.
+Please contact the Statera Team at firstname.lastname@example.org if you have accessibility needs (ie. large print materials, assistive technology, etc.)